Bay Area defendant in killing of Italian police officer apologizes

 RELATED: Step-by-step account of what happened in death of Italian officer allegedly by Bay Area's Finnegan Elder and Gabe Natale

-The I-Team's Dan Noyes obtained Elder's entire statement, and you can read it below:

-Elder does not discuss in detail the events of July 26, 2019, nor admit guilt: "Many mistakes were made that night and mine were the biggest."
+Finn Elder told the court, "Many mistakes were made that night and mine were the biggest of them all."

-After his arrest, Elder admitted stabbing Cerciello Rega to death, but claimed it was self-defense and that he did not know Cerciello Rega was a police officer.
-Elder said he believed the two plain clothes officers who confronted him and his friend, Gabriel Natale of Marin County, after 3 a.m. were thugs associated with a drug dealer.

-The two college students from the Bay Area were in Rome on vacation at the time.
+Also Wednesday, investigators testified that only Elder's and Cerciello Rega's DNA were found on the knife used in the killing, but that Gabriel Natale's left hand print was on a ceiling panel in their hotel room where the knife was hidden after the incident.

+Elder's defense team tells me there has been no decision whether he will testify in the case.
+You can hear his entire statement from court here.

 VIDEO: '32 Seconds: A Deadly Night in Rome'